 -Extend your arms in front of your body with arms by the ears.

 -Keeping a tight core, lift your torso and arms to horizontal.

 These plans are premade by competitive level.
 There are also options for recreational adult gymnasts.

 While these plans are not adult-specific, they are definitely skill-specific to the USAG JO and XCel Levels.
 If you are not sure where you fall, consider starting at the "pre-competitive" level.
 The free sample plan is for level 5/6, which would top off around a roundoff back handspring back layout on floor, or a cast handstand on bars.
 Gymnastics Conditioning Plans.

 Remember--you want to condition for the level you WANT to be, not necessarily the level you are now.

 personalized conditioning plans

 If you find this information overwhelming or you don't understand the terminiology, consider hiring Gina to help create your own personalized conditioning plan.
 Gina has been a personal trainer and an adult gymnast for over 20 years.
 She's got you!
 Fill out the form below for more information.

-If you'd like a plan catered to your specific needs and situation, check out Gina's Online Personal Training, or fill out the form below for a personal price quote.
+If you'd like a plan catered to your specific needs and situation, request a Price Quote from Gina, or fill out the form below for a personal price quote.